Do I Need a Mentor as a Consultant?

 One of the most recognized benefits of working with a mentor is the business-related guidance and advice they can share.
 For new consultants, this can be invaluable, as a mentor can help you build the fundamental knowledge and information needed to start a business and work for yourself.

-Even for independents who have foundational knowledge, a mentor can help you recognize and develop strategies related to your business.
+Even for independents with foundational knowledge, a mentor can help you recognize and develop business-related strategies.
 Mentors can also serve as a sounding board for ideas, questions, or brainstorming sessions.

 2. Networking opportunities